 How to Find Top Gifts for Your Nonprofit’s Capital Campaign

-We know you don’t start at the top when building a pyramid, but that’s where you begin with a nonprofit capital campaign.
+You don’t start at the top when building a pyramid, but that’s where you begin with a nonprofit capital campaign.
 You will want to structure your gifts by first looking to the top and then working your way down the pyramid.

 Say you’re driving across town and pass the Janice Knickerbocker Symphony Hall, the Engin Uralman Medical Center, and the Jerome Kestenberg Museum of Natural History.
 What do Janice, Engin, and Jerome have in common?
 Generally, those people whose names adorn buildings made the contribution of 10 percent or more of the campaign total.
 They’re called the lead donors.